 You can observe a lot by just watching. -Yogi Berra

-I post a good amount of photos that feature rock art, archaeological sites, potsherds, or other items from generations past.
+I post a good amount of photos that feature Rock Images, archaeological sites, potsherds, or other items from generations past.
 A typical question I receive is often along the lines, “How did you find these sites?”

 But I see a fair amount of these sites and artifacts on my own.
 Something is rewarding about finding something not listed.